lonelyneutrin0/lonelyneutrin0/README.md

 ## 👋 Hi there
-My name is Hrishikesh Belagali, I'm a freshman at Michigan State University.
+My name is Hrishikesh Belagali, I'm a sophomore at Michigan State University.
 I'll be pursuing a Computer Science degree with coursework in computational physics and math.
 ## 🛠️ Tools I Use-
 - **Languages**- Python, JavaScript, C++, C, LaTeX
 - **Libraries**- Qiskit, NumPy, MatPlotLib, PyTorch